owin1022/Altek_3D_Camera/README.md

 In the coming future Altek and AL6100 team will focus our new development on advancing innovative technologies that better support our core businesses and

-The librealsense port in vcpkg is kept up to date by Microsoft team members and community contributors.
-If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

 ## Download and Install
-* **Download** - The latest releases including the Intel RealSense SDK, Viewer and Depth Quality tools are available at: [**latest releases**](https://github.com/IntelRealSense/librealsense/releases).
+* **Download** - The latest releases including Altek_3D_Camera SDK, Viewer and Depth Quality tools are available at: [**latest releases**](https://github.com/IntelRealSense/librealsense/releases).
 Please check the [**release notes**](https://github.com/IntelRealSense/librealsense/wiki/Release-Notes) for the supported platforms, new features and capabilities, known issues, how to upgrade the Firmware and more.

 * **Install** - You can also install or build from source the SDK (on [Linux](./doc/distribution_linux.md) \ [Windows](./doc/distribution_windows.md) ), connect your AL6100 depth camera and you are ready to start writing your first application.